soldatmat/DESilico.jl/README.md

 ### SelectionStrategy
 Structures derived from `SelectionStrategy` have to implement the following method:
 `(::CustomSelectionStrategy)(variants::AbstractVector{Variant})`
 which should return a vector of newly created sequences as a subtype of `AbstractVector{Vector{Char}}`.
-This method should not alter `parents`!

 ## Examples
 For example of usage with predefined modules, see